Maximal hyperbolic towers and weight in the theory of free groups: Bass-Serre theory and hyperbolic towers

 If $\Sigma$ is a surface with non-empty boundary, each of its boundary components has a cyclic fundamental group, which gives rise to a conjugacy class of cyclic subgroups in $\pi_1(\Sigma)$.
 They are called \emph{maximal boundary subgroups}.
 A \emph{boundary subgroup} of $\pi_1(\Sigma)$ is a non-trivial subgroup of a maximal boundary subgroup.

-Let $\Sigma$ be an orientable surface with $r$ boundary components, and let $s_1,\ldots, s_r$ be generators of non-conjugate maximal boundary subgroups.
+Let $\Sigma$ be an orientable surface with $r$ boundary components.
 Then $\pi_1(\Sigma)$ has a presentation of the form

-where $\chi(\Sigma)=-(2m-2+r)$.
+where $\chi(\Sigma)=-(2m-2+r)$ and $s_1,\ldots, s_r$ are generators of non-conjugate maximal boundary subgroups.
 In particular, if $\Sigma$ has non-empty boundary, we can apply a Tietze transformation by removing one of the $s_i$'s and the relation and thus get another presentation of $\pi_1(\Sigma)$ which shows that it is a free group of rank $1-\chi(\Sigma)$.
 This is true for non-orientable surfaces as well.

 Let $\Sigma$ be a surface with non-empty boundary and $P{\coloneqq}\pi_1(\Sigma)$ its fundamental group.
 Let $\mathcal{C}$ be a set of 2-sided disjoint simple closed curves on $\Sigma$ that allows a collection $\set[T_c|c\in \mathcal{C}]$ of disjoint open neighbourhoods of the curves in $\mathcal{C}$ with homeomorphisms $c\times (-1,1)\to T_c$ sending $c\times\set[0]$ onto $c$.
 Assume in addition that no component of $\Sigma\bsl\cup\, \mathcal{C}$ has trivial fundamental group.
 Then we get a splitting of the group $P$ that we call the \emph{decomposition of $P$ dual to $\mathcal{C}$}.
 It is defined as follows: For each connected component $\Sigma_k$ of $\Sigma\bsl \bigcup_{c\in \mathcal{C}}T_c$ we get a vertex whose vertex group is $\pi_1(\Sigma_k)$.
 For each curve in $\mathcal{C}$ separating the components $\Sigma_k$ and $\Sigma_{k'}$, we get an edge $e_c$ with infinite cyclic edge group between the vertices corresponding to $\Sigma_k$ and $\Sigma_{k'}$ (we allow $k=k'$).
 Using functoriality of $\pi_1$, the inclusion maps $c\hookrightarrow \Sigma_k$ induces the embeddings of the edge groups.
 Such a decomposition is called the \emph{decomposition of $P$ dual to $\mathcal{C}$}.
 Note that here, all boundary subgroups are elliptic and edge groups are infinite cyclic.
 The following lemma gives a converse for this.
 Originally being {\cite[Theorem III.2.6.]{MSValuations}}, this version is a slight variation given in \cite{LPSTowers} as Lemma 3.2.